Find out about the National Fraud Initiative (NFI) services available for private and voluntary sector organisations.

 - ensure that tenants are only resident at one address, and aren’t claiming housing benefit for a different property

-- make sure that right-to-buy claimants qualify for the scheme
+- make sure that Right To Buy/right to Acquire claimants qualify for the scheme

-The NFI can use creditor screening to identify:
+The NFI trade creditor (suppliers of good and services) screening to identify:

 - potential VAT overpayments on individual invoices – you may then be able to recover the overpayments